Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 Witness Indonesia’s arts up close.

 Field-based activities are central to the program.
-You will witness religious and cultural ceremonies including processions to the river, the making of tall and beautiful handmade rice ornaments, and dance performances lasting late into the night.
-You may purchase pakaian adat, the beautiful Balinese clothing to wear to religious ceremonies.
+You will witness processions to the river, the making of tall and beautiful handmade rice ornaments, and dance performances lasting late into the night.
+You will have exposure to Indonesian artists working in textiles, music, visual arts, and performance.

 Enjoy activities and excursions with Indonesian peers.

-In Java, Indonesian peers are invited to participate in program activities such as interfaith dialogues and intercultural social events.
-Local students from Udayana and Warmadewa universities participate in the village excursion to Tabanan.
+In Java, students from Gajah Mada University are invited to participate in program activities such as interfaith dialogues and intercultural social events and excursions to historical sites like Borobudur and Prambanan.
+In Bali, students from Udayana University and Hindu Institute participate in the village excursion to Tabanan.
 This gives both groups of students a wonderful opportunity to share the surprises of village life and to get to know one other in an informal atmosphere.
 Indonesian students will partner with their SIT peers in a joint field-study assignment to conduct interviews and gain primary data for an analytical paper.
 This will give you an opportunity to practice carrying out interviews in a cross-cultural setting.

 Travel throughout Java and Bali.